|Duration||Attendance on two days plus twelve weeks on-line distance learning.|

-There will be an introductory Canvas* training session at U.C.C. or available on-line in advance of the course start date.
-There will be 2 study days (12 hrs) delivered (held on Saturdays - dates of which will be confirmed) plus 4-6 hour per week x 12 weeks on-line distance learning, including reading course material and participating in an on-line discussion group.
+There will be an introductory Canvas* training session on-line in advance of the course start date.
+There will be two study days (12 hrs) delivered from 9.00 a.m. to 5.00 p.m. in Brookfield U.C.C. on Saturdays plus 4-6 hours per week x 12 weeks on-line distance learning, including reading course material and participating in an on-line discussion group.